JohT/convolution-benchmarks/README.md

-# getting-started-with-simd
+# Getting started with SIMD (Single Instruction Multiple Data)

-First steps in C++ with Single Instruction Multiple Data (SIMD)
+This repository is intended to accompany the first steps in C++ with Single Instruction Multiple Data (SIMD).